AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

 # 44Net Connect
 [44Net](https://wiki.ampr.org/wiki/Main_Page), also known as AMPRNet, is a block of globally routable IPv4 addresses allocated for amateur radio use.

-[44Net *Connect*](https://connect.44net.cloud/) gives an amateur radio operator a publicly routable IPv4 address in the 44Net space.
+[44Net Connect](https://connect.44net.cloud/) gives an amateur radio operator a publicly routable IPv4 address in the 44Net space.
 That address is delivered to the operator's system through a VPN tunnel.

-For AllStarLink, 44Net Connect is most useful when a node cannot receive inbound IAX2 because it is behind NAT, CGNAT, a restrictive router, or a network where port forwarding is not available.
+For AllStarLink, 44Net Connect is most useful when a node cannot receive inbound IAX2 connections because it is behind NAT, CGNAT, a restrictive router, or a network where port forwarding is not available.
 44Net Connect can provide a public `44.x.x.x` address that other nodes can reach.

 Most users only need 44Net Connect for inbound AllStarLink IAX2 connections.
-It can also make other services reachable from the Internet, such as EchoLink or VOTER/RTCM, but every exposed service adds risk.
-Start with IAX2 only and add other services only when you know you need them.
+It can also make other services reachable from the Internet, such as EchoLink, VOTER/RTCM, and web services such as Allmon3.
+However, every exposed service adds risk.
+It is recommmended to start with IAX2 and only add other services when you know you need them.

 ## 1. Understanding Security Risks { #understanding-security-risks }